chalanichanchala22/Movie-Explorer-App/README.md

 ## Features

-- **User Authentication**: Simple login system to personalize the user experience
+- **User Authentication**: Simple login system to personalize the user experience,Enter any username and password,both fields are required
 - **Browse Trending Content**: View trending movies and TV shows for the current week
 - **Toggle Between Movies and TV Shows**: Switch content type with a single click
 - **Search Functionality**: Search for movies by title, release year, and minimum rating